artiphishle/testosterone/README.md

 # Testosterone

+!!!
+Attention: It seems your project requires React version '^19.2.0' for now to make component rendering tests possible

 > A lightweight, blazing-fast testing framework for TypeScript projects, built with simplicity and power in mind.

 ## ✨ Features